waldlaubsaengernest/CatLearn/README.md

 ### Getting started

-The external workflow is controlled through a user supplied SLURM script, which is submitted to the server using
+The external workflow is controlled through a user supplied SLURM script, which is submitted (inside the venv) to the server using
 ```shell
 sbatch run.sh
 ```